 Section 1.
-The Chair is elected to serve for a one-year term and shall preside over all SIG meetings.
-The Chair shall appoint all committee chairs and members and act as Chair of the Nominating Committee.
+The Chair is elected to serve for a one-year term (November 1-October 31) and shall preside over all SIG meetings.
+The Chair shall appoint all non-elected officers and members of the SIG Nominating Committee.
 It is the responsibility of the Chair to develop and implement the SIG's annual report, which shall be filed with ASIS&T Central on such date as may be designated by ASIS&T Central.
-In addition, if the SIG does not have a Treasurer or Secretary/Treasurer, the Chair is responsible for submitting the annual budget by such date as may be designated by ASIS&T Central, and for keeping records of all meetings and activities.
+In addition, if the SIG does not have a Treasurer or Secretary/Treasurer, the Chair is responsible for submitting the annual budget by such date as may be designated by ASIS&T Central, and for keeping records of all meetings and activities in iConnect.
 At the ASIS&T Annual Meeting, the outgoing Chair must submit an activity report during the SIG's annual business meeting.

-Section 2.
-If the Chair serves as SIG Cabinet Representative, the Chair shall represent the SIG at meetings of the SIG Cabinet.
-In the event that the Chair cannot attend a SIG Cabinet meeting, the Chair shall appoint a substitute and notify the Cabinet Director in advance of the meeting.
+The Chair shall represent the SIG at meetings of the SIG Cabinet.
+If the Chair cannot attend a SIG Cabinet meeting, the Chair shall appoint a substitute and notify the Cabinet Director in advance of the meeting.